Even though Rick Santorum and 98% of Texans claims that it’s un-American to do so, in my opinion, when a man is wrong, he should apologize.

 99% of Seattle’s traffic woes are caused by poorly-skilled, self-centered, immature, special snowflake, inattentive drivers from outside of Seattle.
 People with little to no city driving experience, and people whom, when faced with yet another traffic jam … will routinely blame someone else (such as bicyclists or Mike McGinn).
 There is no amount of money we can throw at this problem to fix it, because you simply can’t fix stupid.

-The other day, I was driving home from the Eastside when I encountered the following sign on Bellevue Way:
+Not long ago, I was driving home from the Eastside when I encountered the following sign on Bellevue Way:

 An hour later, I found myself sitting here: